Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Save this for later!

 Rugged landscape and grassy hills, Himalayan architecture and Italian food, crowded streets and tranquil views - Manali is an amalgamation of feelings and experiences.
 While Manali offers the Mall Road and the fancy hotels, Old Manali gives you a hipster cafes.
-While the roads are jam packed with cars that don't appear to move at all, you will hear the sound of a sparkling river, accompanied by towering mountains.
+While in peak season the roads are jam packed with cars that don't appear to move at all, you will hear the sound of a sparkling river, accompanied by towering mountains.
 While your hotel will be next to countless others, the balcony in your room will have an unobstructed view of the city overshadowed by the mountains.
 Here's a list of the best places to visit in Manali.
 Also read blissful things to do in Manali.

 How to Reach Manali